Overview

 • Do the spirituality courses (coded with prefix CS) cover spiritual practices of other religions?

 No, except where comment is needed.
-But we do offer other courses, e.g., Asian Religions in the Contemporary Age here
+But we do offer other courses, e.g., Navigating Being Christian in Multi-Religious Asia.
+Please refer to our latest Prospectus available at the bottom of our Courses page.

 • Are spiritual practices promoted in the so-called “secular” space, for example, mindfulness, taught in the spirituality courses?